-Universal Primary Education that was introduced had a broad objective of meeting both quantity and quality aspects of primary education.
 It is argued that Primary education is not concerned with any classes or groups but has to deal with the entire population of the country.
 It touches life at every point and it has to do most with the formation of national ideology and character then any single activity - social, political or educational.
 Those who are concerned with the great work of primary education should visualize its problems and objectives not in the context of the dark buildings, but against the background of its ultimate ends and purposes.

-Within UGANDA, variations in primary education are quite fascinating.
+Within Kenya, variations in primary education are quite fascinating.
 In terms of quality, at one end of the spectrum are key primary schools whose successful experiences have been publicized, while at the other end of the spectrum are primary schools with quite poor conditions, no enough desks and chairs, no school facilities for classes to proceed well as expected and the staff is poorly trained.
 Unfortunately, the majority of rural primary schools are at the latter end of the spectrum (Sodhi T. 1998).

-This research study was thus geared towards an establishment of the major challenges of Universal Primary education in UGANDA.
+This research study was thus geared towards an establishment of the major challenges of Universal Primary education in Kenya.

-1.2Theoretical perspective of the study
+1.2 Theoretical perspective of the study

-This research study was anchored on the ideas of Plato - one of the great propounders of concepts and ideas in education.
+This research study was entirely based on the ideas of Plato - one of the great propounders of concepts and ideas in education.
 For specificity of the study, which focuses on Universalization of education, Mahatma Gandhi's theory was based on.
 In his theory: "Education For Life and Through Life", Gandhi argues that literacy should never be the end of education nor even the beginning.
 It is only one of the means whereby man and woman can be educated.
 He adds that, true Education is that which draws out and stimulates the intellectual faculties of the children.
 He attached greater importance to the personality of the educand than to the tools and the subjects.
 He believed that a sound education should make useful citizens whole men and women - of boys and girls and this requires education to be free and compulsory Universal Primary Education.